 Can I use the Child Dental Benefits Schedule (CDBS)?

-We offer treatment under CDBS for all patients eligible under government scheme.
+We offer treatment under CDBS for all patients eligible under government scheme only as a non-bulk billed service provider.
 The CDBS commenced on 1 January 2014 and provides access to benefits for basic dental services to around 3.4 million children aged 2-17 years.

 The total benefit entitlement is capped at $1,000 per child over a two calendar year period.
 The CDBS has a means test, which requires receipt of Family Tax Benefit Part A or a relevant Australian Government payment.